ndavisontest/simplekiq/README.md

 A higher priority means that queue will be sampled more often and have a higher chance of running the job.

+#### Priority Strict

+Strict priority is not supported as there is no place to declare a list of workers.

 ### Testing

 Instead of requiring `sidekiq/testing`, require `simplekiq/testing` in your tests.
 This has all the functionality of the [original sidekiq gem](https://github.com/mperham/sidekiq/wiki/Testing), but also adheres to the symbolized params paradigm established by Simplekiq in tests.